magomimmo/modern-cljs/doc/tutorial-02.md

 Save the file as `connect.cljs`.

-As you can see, to connect from the browser to the CLJS REPL we have to call the `connect` function defined in the `clojure.browser.repl` namespace.
-We set `9000` as a port of the CLJS REPL to be connected to, because this is the default port used by the CLJS REPL server (i.e. bRepl) when we'll start it.
+As you can see, to connect from the browser to the brepl we have to call the `connect` function defined in the `clojure.browser.repl` namespace.
+We set `9000` as a port of the brepl to be connected to, because this is the default port used by the brepl server when we'll start it.

 ### Compile the CLJS file

 Now we need compile the new CLJS file.
 [Google Closure Compiler][8] CLS) has few compilation options we already set up in our `project.clj` during [Tutorial 1][6] and we can leave that options as we have already configured.
-Now Call the compilation process:
+Now Call the CLJS compilation task:

 ```bash
 $ lein cljsbuild once